-Nothing quite lifts my spirits like a field of .
+Nothing quite lifts my spirits like a field of sunflowers in all their glory.
 Last year, a field outside the village was set in flowers; this year, it’s in corn.
 I have to go further to find my fix but there’s no shortage of them in Zala county.
 I’m not quite sure what it is about them that is so restorative.
-Perhaps it’s the whole heliotropism thing: they follow in all their glorythe sky from East to West when they’re young but as they age, they stay fixed towards the East.
+Perhaps it’s the whole heliotropism thing: they follow the sky from East to West when they’re young but as they age, they stay fixed towards the East.
 And they’re the only flower with ‘flower’ in their name.

 The Internet is rife with sunflower seedlings: